goldfirere/cs113/labs/01_install/lab.md

       If you also want to see hidden files (useful, but not strictly necessary, for the `.metadata` folder we'll be encountering soon):

-      - macOS Sierra (v10.12): In any Finder window, press Cmd-Shift-.
+      - macOS Sierra/High Sierra (v10.12 or v10.13): In any Finder window, press Cmd-Shift-.

-      - Previous versions: See the "long way" instructions [here](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/).
+      - Previous versions of macOS: See the "long way" instructions [here](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/).
 (It's not very long!)

    *  On Windows: [Read this](https://www.howtohaven.com/system/show-file-extensions-in-windows-explorer.shtml).
 These instructions also have you show hidden files/folders, which I have found more necessary on Windows than on Mac.